nodejs/node/GOVERNANCE.md

 TC member or the moderator can add the item to the agenda by adding the ***tc-agenda*** tag to the issue.

-Prior to each TC meeting the moderator will share the Agenda with members of the TC.
+Prior to each TC meeting, the moderator will share the Agenda with members of the TC.
 TC members can add any items they like to the agenda at the beginning of each meeting.
 The moderator and the TC cannot veto or remove items.